vsolovyov/blog/content/postgresql-jsonb-index.md

 jit_above_cost > query_plan_cost + jit_node_cost * query_plan_node_count
 ```

-For now I'll just turn JIT off completely in pg_config, and will enable it with
+For now, I'll just turn JIT off completely in pg_config, and will enable it with
 `SET jit = 'on'` only where I know it helps.